Latzox/Think-Alike/README.md

 ## Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-Please refer to the CONTRIBUTING.md for more information.

 ## Versioning
 We use SemVer for versioning.
 For the versions available, see the tags on this repository.